 Swedish Agency for Accessible Media, MTM, is under the administration of the Ministry of Culture.
 Our mandate is to ensure that all persons with reading impairments can access literature and daily newspapers through media appropriate to them.

-Our activities include the production and distribution of talking books and Braille books.
+Our activities include the production and distribution of talking books, Braille books and easy-to-read books and news.
 MTM is the central lending facility of these materials for Swedish libraries, with the legimus.se digital library acting as the hub in this area.
 A large and crucial field is research and development relating to new techniques for production and reading.
 One special mandate is to provide university and college students access to their required reading through media appropriate to them.

 MTM plays an important role in the technological development of accessible media.
 We also cooperate with our sister libraries all over the world.